theBlockBuster/theBlockBuster/README.md

 - 👋 Hi, I’m @theBlockBuster
 - 👀 I’m interested in
-- 🌱 I’m currently learning C#, Typescript
+- 🌱 I’m currently learning C# and Typescript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...